Wearing a mask helps stop the spread of COVID-19—science says so!

 - Make sure you can breathe easily.

-Keep in mind that a cloth face covering does not provide full protection.
+Keep in mind that a mask does not provide full protection.
 Therefore, remember to continue to do the following:

 - Clean your hands frequently with soap and water or an alcohol-based hand rub.